Is Alternative Medicine for You?

 Alternative Medicine Q&As

-- Q Is acupuncture effective?
+- Q Is preventive medicine holistic?

-- Q What is homeopathy?
+- Q What is iridology?

 Use alternative therapies to ease a range of health conditions, including pain, stress, and sleep problems.